 STARVING THE BEAST

 Admission is free with Forum Registration, but seating is limited and tickets are required.
-Attendees must sign up onsite to attend and pick up tickets for admission prior to the event.
-More information will be shared closer to the event.
+Pick up tickets for admission prior to the event at the Forum Registration Desk located on Meeting Level 2 (two levels below the lobby).

 Thursday, June 1, 2017

-A panel and audience discussion featuring filmmaker Bill Banowsky, “Starving the Beast” producer and distributor, will follow the screening.
-Check back for additional details!
+A panel and audience discussion moderated by filmmaker Bill Banowsky, “Starving the Beast” producer and distributor, will follow the screening.

 One of the highlights of the 2017 Forum is a private screening of "Starving the Beast," an award-winning, feature-length documentary available only to select audiences.